EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Mapping steps on DeepLASI for loading the second channel image

 After choosing the image file, the same *Channel Position* window will open.
 To have the maximum overlay to the ZMW image from the first channel, we took the whole field of view by clicking on *Full* and no rotation again.
 The only obvious difference is that the current image is flipped horizontally compared to the first one.
-You can see the mentioned difference by checking the cross sign on the already loaded image which is on the top right side (:numref:`map image flipping`,left), and compare it to the position of the cross on the new image preview, which is on the top left area (:numref:`map image flipping`,right).
+You can see the mentioned difference by checking the cross sign on the already loaded image which is on the top right side (:numref:`map image flipping`, left), and compare it to the position of the cross on the new image preview, which is on the top left area (:numref:`map image flipping`, right).
 After checking the *Horizontal Flip* box, we clicked on *OK*.

 .. figure:: ./../../figures/examples/PA5_map_image_flipping.png
    :width: 500